-In this corner, Clover: the point of sale and mobile solutions available from processing giant First Data.
-In this corner, Vital: the newcomer from major processor TSYS.
+In this corner, Clover: the point of sale and mobile solutions available from processing giant First Data (now Fiserv).
+In this corner, Vital: the challenger from major processor TSYS (now part of Global Payments).
 How do they compare?

-As First Data and TSYS are competitors, it’s no surprise that TSYS looks to challenge First Data on the equipment front.
+As First Data / Fiserv and TSYS / Global Payments are competitors, it’s no surprise that TSYS looked to challenge First Data on the equipment front.
 After First Data’s success with the Clover line of processing machines, TSYS had to do something to catch up.
 Enter the Vital line.

 In this article, we’ll compare the Clover equipment and the Vital equipment to see what you can expect from the different devices.

-Disclaimer: CardFellow has partnership agreements with both First Data and TSYS corporate offices, as well as with First Data and TSYS resellers.
+Disclaimer: CardFellow has partnership agreements with both First Data and TSYS, as well as with First Data and TSYS resellers.
 We do not earn money from First Data, TSYS, or resellers for this article; however, we do earn money if CardFellow members elect to work with TSYS or First Data through our quote marketplace.
 Read more about how CardFellow makes money.

 - The Equipment